jdmiguel/banner_richmedia_youtube_template/README.md

 ### DESCRIPTION

-This repository provides a javascript plugin (no JQUERY) for developing richmedia banners with video youtube embed.
-When you try this, you will check how your **production performance** has been improved.
+This repository provides a javascript plugin (no JQUERY) to develop richmedia banners with video youtube embed.
+When you try this, you will check how your **production performance** has improved.

 ### REQUERIMENTS

 Before starting, you need to save images to the banner size (as .png or .jpg) because in the template, the images are positioned absolutely, in left 0 and top 0...
-Furthermore, you need to know the [GSAP] (https://greensock.com/gsap) libraries because this template use those for animating.
+Furthermore, you need to know the [GSAP] (https://greensock.com/gsap) libraries because this template use those to animate.

 ### LAYOUT

 You shouldn´t be worry with the banner layout.
-The only thing you have to do is *customizing the data attributes of the div that contains the banner*.
+The only thing you have to do is *customize the data attributes of the div that contains the banner*.

 ### CUSTOMIZING IMG AND VIDEO PATH